-amplifier for the photodiode.
-The controller is a PI controller implemented by a computer, which is connected to the system by analog-to-digital (A/D) and digital-to-analog (D/A) converters.
+by a computer, which is connected to the system by analog-to-digital (A/D) and digital-to-analog (D/A) converters.
 The deflection of the cantilever φ is also shown in the figure.
 The desired reference value for the deflection is an input to the computer.

 There are several different configurations that have different dynamics.
 Here we will discuss a high-performance system from [SÅD+07] where the cantilever base is positioned vertically using a piezo stack.
 We begin the modeling with a simple experiment on the system.
-Figure 3.16a shows a step response of a scanner from the input voltage u to the power amplifier to the output voltage y of the signal amplifier for the photodiode.
-This experiment captures the dynamics of the chain of blocks from u to y in the block diagram in Figure 3.15.
-Figure 3.16a shows that the system responds quickly but that there is a poorly damped oscillatory mode with a period of about 35 μs.
+Figure 4.16a shows a step response of a scanner from the power amplifier input voltage u to the output voltage y of the signal amplifier for the photodiode.
+This experiment captures the dynamics of the chain of blocks from u to y in the block diagram in Figure 4.15.
+Figure 4.16a shows that the system responds quickly but that there is a poorly damped oscillatory mode with a period of about 35 μs.
 A primary task of the modeling is to understand the origin of the oscillatory behavior.
 To do so we will explore the system in more detail.

 The natural frequency of the clamped cantilever is typically several hundred kilohertz, which is much higher than the observed oscillation of about 30 kHz.
 As a first approximation we will model it as a static system.
 Since the deflections are small, we can assume that the bending φ of the cantilever is proportional to the difference in height between the cantilever tip at the probe and the piezo scanner.
-A more accurate model can be obtained by modeling the cantilever as a spring-mass system of the type discussed in Chapter 2.
+A more accurate model can be obtained by modeling the cantilever as a spring-mass system of the type discussed in Chapter 3.

-Figure 3.16a also shows that the response of the power amplifier is fast.
+Figure 4.16a also shows that the response of the power amplifier is fast.
 The photodiode and the signal amplifier also have fast responses and can thus be modeled as static systems.
 The remaining block is a piezo system with suspension.
-A schematic mechanical representation of the vertical motion of the scanner is shown in Figure 3.16b.
+A schematic mechanical representation of the vertical motion of the scanner is shown in Figure 4.16b.
 We will model the system as two masses separated by an ideal piezo element.
 The mass m_1 is half of the piezo system, and the mass m_2 is the other half of the piezo system plus the mass of the support.